 Baked polenta: Layer the cooked polenta in a casserole with cheese, cooked vegetables, or thick sauces and bake until bubbling.

 Grilled or panfried polenta: Pour polenta into a wet or oiled baking dish, cover with plastic wrap and chill until firm.
 Invert onto a cutting board and cut into desired shapes.
-To grill: brush both slices with OO and grill on both sides until heated through.
-To panfry: heat a small amount of OO or butter in a non-stick sauté pan, add the polenta slices and cook until golden brown and crispy.
+To grill: brush both slices with olive oil and grill on both sides until heated through.
+To panfry: heat a small amount of olive oil or butter in a non-stick sauté pan, add the polenta slices and cook until golden brown and crispy.

 8 cups water

 In a small saucepan bring 4 cups water with salt to a boil then keep at a simmer, covered over low heat as back up water.

 In a large heavy saucepan, bring the remaining 4 cups water with salt to boil.
 While stirring with a wooden spoon or whisk, slowly add the cornmeal “a pioggia” falling like rain through your fingers into the salted water.
 The mixture should be smooth and thick and begin to bubble – “perk”.
 Reduce the heat to medium-low and continue stirring until the mixture becomes too thick to stir.
 Add about a cup of the backup water and continue stirring until thick.
 Continue to do this until the polenta is tender, creamy and begins to come away from the sides of the pan, about 30-45minutes.
 Taste and season for salt.

 Note: Use oven mitts while stirring and be very careful of the perking bubbles, which could easily burn your arm.